-- Germans carefully separate waste into different coloured containers for recycling.
+- Germans carefully separate waste into different colored containers for recycling.

-If you’re feeling brave, knock on your neighbours’ doors or at make the effort to say hello to neighbours when you’re out.
-It’s one way to get to know people quickly, practise your German and open up your possibilities to you meet someone you really click with.
+If you’re feeling brave, knock on your neighbors’ doors or at make the effort to say hello to neighbors when you’re out.
+It’s one way to get to know people quickly, practice your German, and open up your possibilities to you meet someone you really click with.
 Remember to use the formal sie rather than du when you meet strangers or older people, and greet with a handshake not a kiss.